-Fig. S25.
+Supplementary Fig. 25.
 The quantized details between the devices’ conductances and neural network’s weight values.
-For taking the measured devices’ weights into the neural network model, the real weights samples from N(273.8µS,(39.88µS)2), which is the statistics in fig. S4.
+For taking the measured devices’ weights into the neural network model, the real weights samples from N(273.8µS,(39.88µS)2), which is the statistics in Supplementary Fig. 4.
 The hidden weights samples from U(Wmin, Wmax), the uniform distribution is controlled by the feedback programming method.
 Both for the real weights and hidden weights, the linear scale factor λ is adopted to better map the real device conductance into model weights, and the linear mapping of hardware parameters can ensure no difference in the final neural network results.